lydell/eslint-plugin-simple-import-sort/README.md

 };
 ```

-Each string is a regex (with the `u` flag) and defines a group.
+Each string is a regex (with the [`u` flag]).
+The regexes decide which imports go where.
 (Remember to escape backslashes – it’s `"\\w"`, not `"\w"`, for example.)

+The inner arrays are joined with one newline; the outer arrays are joined with two – creating a blank line.
+That’s why there are two levels of arrays – it lets you choose where to have blank lines.

+Here are some things you can do:

+- Move non-standard import paths like `src/Button` and `@company/Button` out of the (third party) “packages” group, into their own group.
+- Move `react` first.
+- [Avoid blank lines between imports](#how-do-i-remove-all-blank-lines-between-imports) by using a single inner array.
+- Make a separate group for style imports.
+- Separate `./` and `../` imports.
+- Not use groups at all and only sort alphabetically.

+> If you’re looking at custom grouping because you want to move non-standard import paths like `src/Button` (with no leading `./` or `../`) and `@company/Button` – consider instead using names that do not look like npm packages, such as `@/Button` and `~company/Button`.
+Then you won’t need to customize the grouping at all, and as a bonus things might be less confusing for other people working on the code base.
+>
+> See [issue #31] for some tips on what you can do if you have very complex requirements.
+>
+> Note: For exports the grouping is manual using comments – see [exports].

 Each `import` is matched against _all_ regexes on the `from` string.
-The import ends up in the group with **the longest match.** In case of a tie, the **first** matching group wins.
+The import ends up at the regex with **the longest match.** In case of a tie, the **first** matching regex wins.

-> If an import ends up in the wrong group – try making the desired group regex match more of the `from` string, or use negative lookahead (`(?!x)`) to exclude things from other groups.
+> If an import ends up in the wrong place – try making the desired regex match more of the `from` string, or use negative lookahead (`(?!x)`) to exclude things from other groups.

-Imports that don’t match any regex are grouped together last.
+Imports that don’t match any regex are put together last.

 Side effect imports have `\u0000` _prepended_ to their `from` string (starts with `\u0000`).
 You can match them with `"^\\u0000"`.

 Type imports have `\u0000` _appended_ to their `from` string (ends with `\u0000`).
-You can match them with `"\\u0000$"` – but you probably need more than that to avoid them also being matched by other groups.
+You can match them with `"\\u0000$"` – but you probably need more than that to avoid them also being matched by other regexes.

-The inner arrays are joined with one newline; the outer arrays are joined with two (creating a blank line).

-Every group is sorted internally as mentioned in [Sort order].
-Side effect imports are always placed first in the group and keep their internal order.
-It’s recommended to keep side effect imports in their own group.

-These are the default groups:
+All imports that match the same regex are sorted internally as mentioned in [Sort order].

+This is the default value for the `groups` option:

 ```js
 [